IROS2026 Workshop Proposal

 4.Embodied Sensing, Actuation, and Computing

-5.Active and Reconfigurable Metamaterials
+5.Active Metamaterials

-6.Mechanical Metamaterials
+6.Reconfigurable Metamaterials

 7.Physical Intelligence